Skip to main content

 Dinner

-Local brewery, small-plates menu, taps you can't get anywhere else.
+Local brewery, taps you can't get anywhere else.
 The IPA and the pilsner are both good; the hazy is excellent.
-Food is pizza, burgers, salads, fries — pub food done well.
+There's usually a Mexican food truck on-site for tacos and burritos.

 Atmosphere: loud and friendly.
 Not the spot for a quiet anniversary dinner.
 Perfect after a hike.